ramnes/context-color/README.md

                         The default excluded colors are: "0,7,15"

 DEBUG OPTIONS:
-    --debug, -d         Output the sequence as a human-readable string.
+    --debug, -d         Output the sequence as a human-readable string and a lot of other useful information.
     --force <color>, -f Ignore the context and force a color id instead.
 ```